 For all new projects we recommend Gitlab, while SVN is still maintained for current users.
 We recommend all our users to plan for a migration from SVN to GitLab.

 SVN Closure Plan OTG0042124

 - Feb 2018: A (short) survey will be sent to all active SVN

-- Feb 2019: The service will be set as READ ONLY during 6 months.
+- 1st February 2019: The service will be set as READ ONLY during 6 months.
 The projects will be set as READ ONLY progressively during the month.

 - From Jun 2019: all remaining SVN repositories will be